-U. S. Environmental Protection Agency Underground Injection Control Program, 8WD-SDU 1595 Wynkoop Street Denver, Colorado 80202-1129 Telephone: (303) 312-6242 Email: Cheung.Wendy@epa.gov
+U. S. Environmental Protection Agency Underground Injection Control Program, 8WD-SDU 1595 Wynkoop Street Denver, Colorado 80202-1129

+Telephone: (303) 312-7045

+Email: Sierra-Lopez.Omar@epa.gov

 This Statement of Basis gives the derivation of site-specific UIC permit conditions and reasons for them.
-Referenced sections and conditions correspond to sections and conditions in CO12143-00000 (Permit).
+Referenced sections and conditions correspond to sections and conditions in CO12413-00000 (Permit).

 EPA UIC permits regulate the injection of fluids into underground injection wells so that the injection does not endanger underground sources of drinking water (USDWs).
 EPA UIC permit conditions are based upon the authorities set forth in regulatory provisions at 40 CFR parts 2, 124, 144, 146 and 147, and address potential impacts to underground sources of drinking water.
 In accordance with 40 CFR § 144.35, issuance of this Permit does not convey any property rights of any sort or any exclusive privilege, nor authorize injury to persons or property or invasion of other private rights, or any infringement of other federal, state or local laws or regulations.
 Under 40 CFR § 144 Subpart D, certain conditions apply to all UIC Permits and may be incorporated either expressly or by reference.
-General permit conditions for which the content is mandatory and not subject to sitespecific differences (40 CFR parts 144, 146 and 147) are not discussed in this document.
-Regulations specific to Colorado injection wells are found at 40 CFR § 147 Subpart G.
+General permit conditions for which the content is mandatory and not subject to site-specific differences (40 CFR parts 144, 146 and 147) are not discussed in this document.

-Upon the Effective Date when issued, the Permit authorizes the construction and operation of injection well or wells so that the injection does not endanger USDWs.
+Upon the Effective Date when issued, this Area Permit will authorize construction and operation of up to two Class I wells in this Permit area.
 This Permit is issued for 10 (ten) years from the Effective Date, until it expires under the terms of the Permit, or unless modified, revoked and reissued, or terminated under 40 CFR §§ 124.5, 144.12, 144.39, 144.40 or 144.41.